 A growing demand calls for a growing supply as well.
 For some years now, more and more cloud service providers have been trying to make up ground against their competitors with an ever-growing range of services.
 When it comes to enterprise-level IaaS services, Amazon Web Services (AWS) is still the benchmark according to analysts.
 Nevertheless, Microsoft is also gaining ground with its growing Azure portfolio.
-And now IIoT platform SUSiEtec from Kontron and S&T Technologies wants to get involved in global networking, too.
+And now, the IIoT framework SUSiEtec from Kontron and S&T Technologies is getting involved in global networking, too.
 But what can SUSiEtec do that others can't and does the new service have the potential to hold its own against the big cloud players?

 The times when only cables were plugged together are finally over

 The Startkerkit is intended to make it easier for companies to enter edge, fog and cloud computing for use in their production or products.
-This includes four building blocks: The development of an individual catalogue of questions; the analysis and inventory; the development of a concrete concept as well as the presentation of an architectural concept, effort estimation and the timetable for implementation.
-Good analysis and planning are the basis of every entrepreneurial success, after all.
+This includes four building blocks: The development of an individual catalogue of questions; the analysis and inventory; the development of a concrete concept as well as the presentation of an architectural concept, an estimate of effort and the timetable for implementation.
+Good analysis and planning are the basis of entrepreneurial success, after all.

 From Edge to Fog to Cloud': That's why SUSiEtec is also suitable for cloud skeptics.